brunomacedo/docker-containers/README.md

 docker image inspect --format="{{index .Config.Labels \"maintainer\"}}" my-image
 ```

+## Best practices for writing Dockerfiles [follow](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)

+Just some reminders :

+    Run only one process in a container.
+    Never run a process as root in a container.
+    Never store data in a container, do it in a volume
+    Never store credentials in a container, do it in a volume
+    Keep your image up to date
+    Verify third-party container repositories
+    Use tool like docker-security-scanning
+    May the force be with you 🙏

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details